2022 in Absolute Championship Akhmat: ACA 137: Magomedov vs. Matevosyan

 Absolute Championship Akhmat 137: Magomedov vs. Matevosyan will be a mixed martial arts event held by Absolute Championship Akhmat on March 6, 2022, at the Basket-Hall Krasnodar in Krasnodar, Russia.

 Background

-A ACA Heavyweight Championship bout between the reigning champion Tony Johnson Jr. and title challenger Salimgerey Rasulov was booked as the event headliner.
-However, After being unable to obtain a visa in time, Johnson was forced to pull out of the bout.
+An ACA Heavyweight Championship bout between the reigning champion Tony Johnson Jr. and title challenger Salimgerey Rasulov was booked as the event headliner.
+However, after being unable to obtain a visa in time, Johnson was forced to pull out of the bout.